Published 21 August 2015

 LinkedIn is far more appropriate for communicating business to business, it is a professional networking site, although it isn’t as well developed as Facebook yet from a company page perspective.
 I find a lot more industry-relevant information is available on Linked in and much can be learnt from the Pulse articles.
 Industry leaders and experts are all using LinkedIn now to communicate with each other.

 Twitters is great because it is similar to live streaming tweets are seen only for a short time on users newsfeeds.
 This makes information shared more current and interesting.
 Although it is impossible to read every tweet of all the people you follow and vice versa, the intention is to scroll through, which for businesses is preferable as your time on newsfeeds are usually limited, the emphasis is to share content and engage.
 It’s harder to get distracted on Twitter, having a 140 character restriction means posts are shorter and more to the point.
 Its interface is preferable for B2B communications as it manages to filter out all the noise you hear often on Facebook through common connections, the algorithms operate differently, faster and more efficiently.

-Pinterest, Instagram and YouTube are extremely popular from an end user perspective especially amongst younger generations and millennials.
-A large proportion of these are successful in business, therefore an ideal target market.
-Big companies that visually have a lot to demonstrate use these media forms as imagery and video content spreads a lot quicker, for example you often hear of pictures and videos going viral.
+Pinterest, Instagram and YouTube are extremely popular from an end-user perspective, especially amongst younger generations and millennials.
+A large proportion of these is successful in business, therefore an ideal target market.
+Big companies that visually have a lot to demonstrate use these media forms as imagery and video content spread a lot quicker, for example, you often hear of pictures and videos going viral.
 These platforms are ideal for B2C communications hence why a lot of retailers use them which no doubt increases the sale of their products.